 Trudy Rubin’s Worldview column runs on Thursdays and Sundays.
 Over the past decade she has made multiple trips to Iraq, Pakistan, Afghanistan, Egypt, Turkey, Israel and the West Bank and also written from Syria, Tunisia, Lebanon, Iran, Russia, Ukraine, South Korea and China.
 She is the author of Willful Blindness: the Bush Administration and Iraq, a book of her columns from 2002-2004.
-In 2001 she was a finalist for the Pulitzer Prize in commentary and in 2008 she was awarded the Edward Weintal prize for international reporting.
+She was a finalist for the Pulitzer Prize in commentary in 2016 and 2001, and in 2008 she was awarded the Edward Weintal prize for international reporting.
 In 2010 she won the Arthur Ross award for international commentary from the Academy of American Diplomacy.

 0 CommentsZahle, Lebanon.
 The international community has condemned the massacre of dozens of women and children in Houla, Syria by pro- government...
 Read more

 0 CommentsBeirut, Lebanon - The Syrian government’s massacre of 49 children and 34 women in the town of Houla was only the latest crime against...
 Read more

 0 CommentsWhen I interviewed young veterans of the January revolt in voter lines, and cafes, they all saw the vote as an extension of the revolution...
 Read more

 0 CommentsThis is no doubt the first election in Egyptian history where no one knows what will be the outcome.
 As banners go up around Cairo, and candidates...
 Read more